Czajka-Teaching/cohort_accuracy_analysis/final_solution.md

+# Student: Aman Bhatta (ND ID: ----)

+# Reproduce Results

+To reproduce the results instructions are shown in this readme file :

 # Details of the trained model
 - Base Architecture: ResNet-50
 - Training Dataset: Subset of MS1MV2, with 1M images each for male and female